 It takes discipline to focus and complete tasks when you work from home – and that becomes even more difficult when you have children in the house.

 Of course, spending time with the family is one of the perks to be gained from flexible home-working and self-employment – especially if you have young children.
-It’s a wonderful thing to be able to see the little ones before they go to bed rather than peeking in on them while they sleep after a long commute.
+It’s a wonderful thing to be able to see the little ones before they go to bed rather than peeking in on them while they sleep with their full body pillow after a long commute.